At the end of a private drive, in the midst of 7 acres of greenery, sits one of the most recognizable modern homes in all of Greenwich, Connecticut.

 With bold architecture that attests to the architect’s prevalence for powerful forms, the 66 Cherry Valley Road property is equally (if not more) dazzling after you cross its threshold.

 Stepping inside the glass-walled atrium, you’re welcomed by a live tree — planted in the floor — that softens the transition from the lively, green outdoors to the modern interiors.

 The 8,888-square-foot home is anchored by a striking living room whose glass windows rise two stories tall — inviting plenty of natural light in, as well as unparalleled views of the greenery that surrounds the home.

 The Morris House was thoughtfully designed to separate entertaining spaces and common areas from private family quarters.
-The first floor is dedicated to gathering and entertaining, featuring dual living rooms, a formal dining room and chef’s kitchen with butler’s prep area.
+The first floor is dedicated to gathering and entertaining, featuring dual living rooms, a formal dining room, and a chef’s kitchen with a butler’s prep area.

 Currently on the market for $9,888,000 (listed with The Agency‘s Todd David Miller and Cliff Smith), the architecturally distinct property has 6 bedrooms and 10 baths, and includes a separate 2-bedroom cottage.

 Interiors open to expansive shaded patios, an outdoor kitchen, pool/spa and an illuminated tennis court in a park-like setting.

 Built in 1992, the property is one of several architectural projects Franzen completed in the area.

 Part of the influential group of architects that emerged from the Harvard University Graduate School of Design, Ulrich Franzen worked under the world-renowned architect I.M.
 Pei before starting his own firm, Ulrich Franzen & Associates, in 1955.